hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/lectures_and_discourses/1281_the_women_of_india.md

 large portion of these books are words which have proceeded from the mouths of women.
 It is there — recorded with their names and teachings.

-There is that beautiful story of the great sage Yâjnavalkya, the one who visited the kingdom of the great king Janaka.
+There is that beautiful story of the great sage Yājnavalkya, the one who visited the kingdom of the great king Janaka.
 And there in that assembly of the learned, people came to ask him questions.
 One man asked him, "How am I to perform this sacrifice?"
 Another asked him, "How am I to